 Δp1.055×10342×1.0×10105.3×1025 kgm/s\Delta p \ge \frac{1.055 \times 10^{-34}}{2 \times 1.0 \times 10^{-10}} \approx 5.3 \times 10^{-25}\ \mathrm{kg \cdot m/s}

-If you also assume the electron is nonrelativistic, you can estimate the corresponding speed spread from ΔpmeΔv\Delta p \approx m_e \Delta v:
+That number is the lesson: strong confinement forces a non-negligible momentum spread.
+Translating physically (step 5), if the electron is nonrelativistic you can estimate the speed spread from ΔpmeΔv\Delta p \approx m_e \Delta v:

 Δv5.3×10259.11×10315.8×105 m/s\Delta v \gtrsim \frac{5.3 \times 10^{-25}}{9.11 \times 10^{-31}} \approx 5.8 \times 10^5\ \mathrm{m/s}